Rishthegreat/Notes/School/WW2.md

 		- Most Americans were satisfied with the apology
 			- This showed that the US will not interfere

-**1936 - Germany Invades the Rhineland**
+- **1936 - Germany Invades the Rhineland**
 	- March 7, 1936
-- Hitler remilitarizes this region with the German army **1938 - The Austrian Anschluss**
+	- Hitler remilitarizes this region with the German army
+- **1938 - The Austrian Anschluss**
 	- March 1938
 	- Hitler was born in Austria
 	- Many people wanted Germany and Austria to be together
-- Hitler marches the army into Austria and Germany and Austria become united **1938 - The Munich Agreement**
+	- Hitler marches the army into Austria and Germany and Austria become united
+- **1938 - The Munich Agreement**
 	- Hitler wanted the Sudetenland (Part of Czechoslovakia)
 	- Munich Agreement in September of 1938
 		- Czechoslovakia not invited
-	- British Prime Minister Neville Chamberlain
+		- British Prime Minister Neville Chamberlain led this and he was celebrated at that time for this agreement for “peace in our time”
+		- Soon leads to appeasement
+	- Czechoslovakia becomes part of the Third Reich in March 1939